martin-lizner/trezor-ssh-agent/README.md

 #### Advanced
 * Using the "Edit Settings" menu you can edit some Trezor SSH Agent properties saved in the settings file.
 After you make the changes, make sure you restart the app for changes to take effect.
 * You can customize the BIP32 URI and Index values that are used to derive your unique device key.
 This is also text which is displayed on the device when confirming the login operation.
 Please be aware that BIP32_URI must comfor [Java URI] (http://www.ietf.org/rfc/rfc2396.txt) as well as [SLIP-0013](https://github.com/satoshilabs/slips/blob/master/slip-0013.md) so avoid using chars like underscore.
 * SESSION_TIMEOUT property defines minutes of idle time after device automatically locks itself.
 Display stays on, but PIN and passphrase cache is reseted after timeout.
-Idle time is refresh after each succesful pubkey or sign operation.
+Idle time is zeroed after each successful pubkey or sign operation.

 #### Agent Forwarding
 You can also use Trezor SSH Agent with "agent forwarding" option set in SSH client.
 This would enable chaining connections back to original agent.